 New York City To Implement ‘Stay Safe And Stay Open’ Initiative, Doubling Testing For COVID-19 In Schools – Gadget Clock

-NEW YORK (CBSNewYork) — The city literally plans to double down on COVID-19 testing when kids return to school next week for the spring semester.
+NEW YORK (CBSNewYork) — The city will ramp up COVID-19 testing when kids return to school next week after the holiday break.

 The announcement came Tuesday in reaction to rising hospitalizations across the country that include children.